 To be clear: the districts with more children in poverty are also spending on extended learning time.
 Roughly a third of districts overall have earmarked funds for afterschool programs, and about half are planning to spend on summer learning programs.
 But districts in the highest-poverty quartile are more likely to put a greater share of their funds toward instructional materials ($230 per pupil on average) than toward other academic priorities, such as afterschool programming ($205 per pupil) and summer learning ($198).

 Among the most affluent quartile of districts, summer learning is the No. 2 priority and accounts for $92 per pupil in proposed spending— more than the $68 allotted per pupil for afterschool programs and the $47 for instructional materials.
 In contrast, summer learning is the No. 6 priority among districts with the highest poverty rates.

 Another area where low-poverty districts are more likely to spend Covid-relief money than their high-poverty counterparts is mental-health services.

-About 40 percent of the most affluent quartile of districts—and 43 percent among the top 10 percent—are earmarking money to provide psychologists and other mental health professionals to help students and staff deal with pandemic-related trauma, compared to 32 percent of the highest poverty quartile and highest 10 percent.
+About a third of the most affluent half of districts are earmarking money to provide psychologists and other mental health professionals to help students and staff deal with pandemic-related trauma, compared to 37 percent of the highest poverty quartile and 39 percent of the highest 10 percent.